bliksemman/junkblocker/README.md

 Set this to the port number on which the server should listen.
 This should be 53 after tests have be done.
 Do not that this requires super user / root priviliges.

+### Host

+Use this option to bind the server to a specific address.

 ### Resolver